NaimSantos/AI/README.md

 Send me feedback on Discord: Naim#8408

-For my intentions AI_Trickstar Burn is finished (until i learn how to use battle commands properly) I'll be moving to AI_Trickstars now.
+For my intentions AI_Trickstar Burn is finished (until i learn how to use battle commands properly).
+I'll be moving to AI_Trickstars now.

 Instructions in Portuguese and English: